Solar export limits in Perth: why Western Power caps what you can export

 If you're not sure of your limit, ask your installer or call Western Power on 13 10 87.

 Most Perth homes have a 5kW single-phase export limit.
-This restricts grid export but doesn't restrict generation — oversizing to 10kW still improves self-consumption, battery charging, and winter generation even with the export cap in place.
+This restricts grid export but doesn't restrict generation: a 10kW system still improves self-consumption, battery charging, and winter generation even with the export cap in place.
+Just remember DEBS only pays systems at 5kW of generating capacity or less, so above that the whole return comes from self-consumption.
 Adding battery storage maximises the value of generation that exceeds the export limit.

 Calculate your savings